-- What places do you want to visit in future?
+- Where do you want to visit in the future?
 Why?

-I like visiting famous places and whenever I get a vacation, I try to visit new places or places that I have heard about.
-One such trip that I took with one of my friends was a journey to Holland.
-I would like to talk about this tour to Holland that we took 2 years age.
+I like to visit famous places and whenever I get a vacation, I try to visit new cities or places that my friends recommend me.
+One such trip that I took with one of my friends was in Holland.
+I would like to talk about this tour that we took 2 years ago.

-Both of us (me and my friend) wanted to visit Holland and specifically Amsterdam, Hague and Rotterdam very much because we saw pictures and heard stories from friends about how beautiful and wonderful the place is.
+Both of us wanted to visit Holland and specifically Amsterdam, Hague and Rotterdam very much because we heard stories from our friends about this beautiful and wonderful country.
 So finally we applied for the visa, bought plane tickets, booked a hotel, packed our bags and our trip began.

-We spent a lot of time before our holiday, researching of all the interesting places to visit and all the sights to see.
-So we went to Rijks museum, Van Gogh museum, Amstell Beer museum, took a romantic sunset cruise in the water channels, drove to Volendam, a small prettiest fisherman village, visited a cheese farm.
+We spent a significant amount of time before our holiday, researching all the interesting places to be.
+According to our plan, we went to Rijks museum, Van Gogh museum, Amstel Beer museum, took a sunset cruise on the water channels, drove to Volendam - a small and beautiful fisherman village, and visited a cheese farm.
 We went to Rotterdam, which is the architecture city of Holland that stimulates innovation.
-We enjoyed the architectures and building there as much as we did walking in the neat roads and besides the beaches.
+We enjoyed the architectures and building there as much as we did walking on the beaches.
 Visiting the famous Anne Frank house was an exciting moment for me.
-I've read the Anne Frank's Diary in my early childhood and witnessing the place was very much exciting.
+I've read Anne Frank's Diary in my early childhood and witnessing the place was very much exciting.

-Every evening we took long walks along the channels, resting in small gardens, which Amsterdam has a lot of.
-Street artists were performing everywhere and a lot of people came to watch their show.
+Every evening we took long walks along the channels, which Amsterdam has a lot of.
+Street artists were performing everywhere and many people came to watch their show.

-We enjoyed very much everything we did and especially in such a beautiful country.
+We enjoyed everything we did and especially in such a beautiful country.
 Having my friend by my side on this trip made it even more fun.
-Since we have never been to Holland, everything we saw and did seemed interesting and completely new to us.
-The people, their way of interpreting their culture attracted us very much.
+Since we have never been to Holland, everything we saw and did seemed exciting and completely new to us.
+People, their way of interpreting their culture attracted us very much.
 Before leaving the place, both of us agreed that the place is worth visiting and someday we would come back to re-explore it.

-Taj Mahal is included in the Seven Wonders of the World.
-So, before even I think of visiting any other site, it becomes more of a responsibility to give a visit to the heritage site of India.
+Taj Mahal is one of the Seven Wonders of the World.
+So, before I thought of visiting any other sight in India, it becomes more of a responsibility to give a visit to this monument of love.
 It was the prime reason I visited Taj Mahal.

 You are free to talk about any journey you are comfortable to talk about.
-It can be a journey to another city of your country, to a historic or tourist place, a foreign country or to a relative or friend's house to a different location.
-While talking about this cue card, take some notes of a journey you remember particularly where you went, what was the purpose of going there, how you travelled there, what you saw on your way and at the place, what you did, how long you stayed, whom you met there, who you went there with.
+It can be a journey to another city in your country - to a historic or tourist place, a foreign country or to a relative or friend's house to a different location.
+While talking about this cue card topic, make some notes of a journey you remember, particularly about where you went, what was the purpose of going there, how you travelled there, what you saw on your way and at the place, what you did, how long you stayed, whom you met there, with whom you went there.

 If you liked the journey tell about some exciting things you watched and did there than the usual things you do.
-For instance: you can mention some of the great places you visited there, the sightseeing of the journey.
+For instance, you can mention some of the great places you visited there, the sightseeing of the journey and so on.
 Do not focus too much on the place you went rather emphasise what happened on the way.
-This cue card is a bit different that 'Describe a place you have visited' where you would mostly describe things you watched and did on the place but for this cue card you should mostly tell about your experience during the journey.
+This cue card is a bit different than 'Describe a place you have visited' where you would mostly describe things you watched and did on the place but for this cue card you should mostly tell about your experience during the journey.